 4. Drug testing

 Typically, when entering an outpatient facility you will be drug tested as a formality.
-Drug testing happens in order to keep everyone at the clinic safe.
+Drug testing happens in order to keep everyone at the new start clinic safe.

 5. The facilitation of treatment modalities